26 Tax Write-Offs for Independent Tattoo Artists

 Oil changes, repairs, and regular checkups are all tax-deductible if you drive for work.

-If you meet a client over food or drink to talk about a tattoo they're hoping you to work on, go ahead and write off the business meal.
+If you meet a client over food or drink to talk about a tattoo they're hoping you'll work on, go ahead and write off the business meal.

 If you discuss work with a coworker, mentor, client, or prospective client, it's a write-off!